Around Town: What’s happening in Cordova - The Cordova Times

 Plastics recycling

-The next plastic recycling event will be 10 a.m. to 7 p.m.
+Drop off your clean, sorted plastics for recycling from 10 a.m. to 7 p.m.
 Friday, June 9 at the AC Value Center parking lot.
-For information on how to volunteer, contact Shae Bowman at the Copper River Watershed Project at shae@copperriver.org or call 907-424-3334.
+For information, contact Shae Bowman at the Copper River Watershed Project at shae@copperriver.org or call 907-424-3334.

 Copper River Nouveau

-Prince William Sound Science Center’s annual benefit gala is scheduled for Saturday, June 10.
-The Fisheries Achievement Award reception will be at 5 p.m. at the Cordova Center and is open to the public.
+Prince William Sound Science Center’s Fisheries Achievement Award reception will be at 5 p.m.
+Saturday, June 10 at the Cordova Center and is open to the public.
 Dinner and auction for ticketed guests will follow at 7 p.m. at Orca Adventure Lodge.
 To join or support the event, contact Signe Fritsch at sfritsch@pwssc.org or call 907-424-5800, ext.
 232.

 Cemetery Clean-Up Day